“Ambition is the path to success. Persistence is the vehicle you arrive in.”

 Buprenorphine has a special characteristic compared with other opioids: it has a very strong binding affinity to the receptors in the nervous system that provide pain control.
 This means that it may displace other opioids in a patient’s system and this displacement may trigger withdrawal symptoms dependent on a person’s level of physical dependence to their opioids.
 For this reason it is important that you discuss with your physician how to make the transition from another opioid to buprenorphine before doing so.
 This strong binding characteristic of buprenorphine also means that when a patient is taking buprenorphine for pain, the addition of other opioids may be less likely to provide significant additional pain benefit.
 Again, there are a number of variables that come into play here including the dose of buprenorpine one is taking and which additional opioid.
 However, at lower doses such as those associated with Belbuca (a buccal strip) and Butrans patches, it has been clearly demonstrated that the addition of other commonly prescribed opioids will add analgesic benefit without impairment by the buprenorphine.

-This does not mean, however, that one cannot overdose when adding other opioids when taking buprenorphine.
+This does not mean, however, that one cannot overdose by adding other opioids while taking buprenorphine.
 In fact, one can.
 So it is advised to not take any other opioids while taking buprenorphine for pain unless guided by a physician with special knowledge regarding buprenorphine management.
-Such circumstances may arise under emergency conditions that are accompanied by severe pain not adequately controlled with buprenorphine.
-In the event this happens, be certain to notify your emergency physician that you are taking buprenorphine so that he can make appropriate decisions to effectively manage your pain.
+Such circumstances may arise with emergency conditions that are accompanied by severe pain that is not adequately controlled with buprenorphine.
+If this happens, one must notify the emergency physician that they are taking buprenorphine to facilitate appropriate choices to effectively manage the pain.

 See also: Naloxone